openstack-archive/fuel-plugin-midonet/doc/source/description.rst

 Fuel in both lab or production environments.

-Fuel MidoNet plugin is capable of deploying MidoNet v2015.06_ on top of Mirantis OpenStack Fuel version |FuelVer| (including  Maintenance Update 2).
-There are no prerequisites to use the MidoNet plugin: MidoNet is Open Source, and the plugin sets the repositories from where download and install MidoNet packages.
+Fuel MidoNet plugin is capable of deploying MidoNet v2015.06_ on top of Mirantis OpenStack Fuel version |FuelVer|.
+There are no prerequisites to use the MidoNet
+plugin: MidoNet is Open Source, and the plugin sets the repositories from where download and install MidoNet packages.

 This plugin also supports Midokura Enterprise MidoNet (MEM_) installation by allowing the user to choose the option from the Fuel Web UI.